Secure the default environment

 If you would like to share with all internal employees or a large group of people, consider sharing with an existing security group of those members or creating a security group and sharing your app with that security group.

-When Share with Everyone is disabled, only a small group of administrators can share an application with everyone in the environment.
-If you're an administrator, you can run the following PowerShell command if you need to enable sharing with Everyone.
+When Share with Everyone is turned off, only Dynamics 365 administrators, Power Platform administrators, and global administrators can share an application with everyone in the environment.
+If you're an administrator, you can run the following PowerShell command if you need to allow sharing with Everyone.

 1. First, open PowerShell as an administrator and log into your Power Apps account by running this command.